top of page

 About Mushrooms

-Functional mushrooms are a unique group of fungi valued in traditional wellness practices.
+Functional mushrooms are a unique group of fungi that contain naturally occurring compounds to support balance and vitality.

-At MYCOBIO, we carefully craft high-quality tinctures in Wales to deliver the natural properties of mushrooms in an easy-to-use form.
+At MYCOBIO, we carefully craft high-quality mushroom tinctures in Wales to deliver the natural beneficial properties of mushrooms, in an affordable and easy-to-use form.

 DISCOVER OUR MUSHROOMS